IramAbid/gitcmd/README.md

 --long
 Give the output in the long-format.
 This is the default.

+# git diff

-# git diff : Shows the changes in the working directory that are not yet staged for the next commit
+git diff : Shows the changes in the working directory that are not yet staged for the next commit

-# git diff : Shows the changes in the working directory that are not yet staged for the next commit
+git diff : Shows the changes in the working directory that are not yet staged for the next commit

-# git diff --staged or git diff --cached: Shows the changes between the staging area and the last commit
+git diff --staged or git diff --cached: Shows the changes between the staging area and the last commit

-# git diff <commit>: changes between working directory and a specific commit
+git diff <commit>: changes between working directory and a specific commit

-# git diff <commit1> <commit2>: changes between 2 commits
+git diff <commit1> <commit2>: changes between 2 commits

 # git log : give the details of the commit (Author, Date, Commit Hash)

+# git notes

-# git notes add -m "message": add note to most recent commit
+git notes add -m "message": add note to most recent commit

-# git notes add -f -m "message": to overwrite on added note to recent commit
+git notes add -f -m "message": to overwrite on added note to recent commit

-# git notes show : show the recent note to most recent commit
+git notes show : show the recent note to most recent commit

-# git notes list: list notes
+git notes list: list notes

-# git notes remove: Remove a Note from the Most Recent Commit
+git notes remove: Remove a Note from the Most Recent Commit

-# git notes add -m "This is a note" <commit_hash>
+git notes add -m "This is a note" <commit_hash>

-# git notes show <commit_hash>
+git notes show <commit_hash>

-# git notes remove <commit_hash>
+git notes remove <commit_hash>

+# git restore

-# git restore README.md : restore file to last commit
+git restore README.md : restore file to last commit

-# git restore . : restore all files to last commit
+git restore . : restore all files to last commit

 git restore --staged README.md: it will restore from the staging area

 git restore --staged . : Restore All Files from Staging Area

 git restore --source=<commit_hash> <file>: Restore a File to a Specific Commit eg: 7b09e30

 # git reset - Reset current HEAD to the specified state

 git reset HEAD README.md: Unstages the changes in the staging area but keeps the changes in the working directory.